SIMG assessment process

 Important information before you get started

 We strongly recommend that you contact the Australian Department of Home Affairs or Immigration New Zealand before applying.
 We also suggest that you investigate the size and location of the anaesthesia workforce in Australia to better understand your opportunities for employment.
 You may find the Department of Health's Australia's Future Health Workforce – Anaesthesia report, and the MCNZ's New Zealand medical workforce useful.
 We do not have a role in finding SIMGs suitable posts.
+To find out a list of ANZCA accredited training sites, please visit this page for anaesthesia and this page for pain medicine.
+You can also search positions through Department of Health, state health departments, and Health Workforce Locator.

 The Australian Health Practitioner Regulation Agency (AHPRA) Report on specialist medical colleges specialist pathway data has some good information on statistics relating to the SIMG process (including the number of substantially, partially and not comparable applicants over the last 12 months).

-New Standards for the Assessment of SIMGs
+Standards for the Assessment of SIMGs

-The Medical Board of Australia has developed new standards for the assessment of SIMGs that will come into effect on 1 January 2021.
+The Medical Board of Australia has developed standards for the assessment of SIMGs that will come into effect on 1 January 2021.
 The standards can be found here.

 Our process for the reconsideration, review or appeal of decisions made regarding SIMG applications and individual programs can found in Regulation 30.